The following guidelines ensure library staff, members and visitors are provided with a safe and comfortable environment.

 Children must be accompanied by an older person to help ensure their safety while in the Library.
 In this case ‘accompanied’ means within sight – ie, the older person can always see the younger person.

-Your attendance at events hosted or supported by Willoughby City Library may be digitally recorded through photographs and/or video recordings.
+Your attendance at events hosted or supported by Willoughby City Library may be digitally recorded through photographs and video recordings.
 Images may be used on our websites, publications, social media channels and circulated to the press and other media organisations for publication, transmission or broadcast.
 If you do not wish your image to be published, please notify staff before the event.

 No photography or filming is allowed in the Library without permission from the Library.
 Please email any enquiries to library@willoughby.nsw.gov.au